 Nobody likes to fill in long forms.
 Period.
 And there’s a special breed of individuals for whom this general form-filling laziness is a concrete day-to-day problem.
 Those people are called marketers.

 Although marketers and retailers are keen on getting as much info as possible about their leads, filling in a long form always slows down the actual conversion process.
-Visitors are often times very sensitive to privacy and reluctant to give out personal information.
+Visitors are often times very sensitive to their privacy and reluctant to give out personal information.
 Filling in long forms can be frustrating and repetitive from the user’s perspective.

 But, dear marketer, fear not!
 There’s a fruitful way to increase conversion rates and enhance the user experience, automating actions asked from users and optimizing the time spent on form filling.